-- Documentation – People generally have better things to do than write detailed documentation for their code, and even if they do get time keeping docs up to date on a fast-moving open-source project is a whole different ballgame.
+- Documentation – People generally have better things to do than write detailed documentation for their code.
+Even if they do get time, keeping docs up to date on a fast-moving open-source project is a whole different ball game.
 However, acceptance tests written in business language can provide decent descriptions of the main features of your code, therefore reducing the need for lengthy documentation.
 What’s more, your ATs can also serve as example code for people looking to consume the package.

 - Learning – Having a separate test framework that makes use of all the good engineering practices that you use in your production code base can be great for the quality and maintainability of the code, but can also gives less experienced developers and testers a safer environment to practice coding and increase their confidence.